Over the last few years, I’ve been challenging myself to create content for me.

 Know It All Copy and Work From Home Junkie are pretty much ready to go now.
 And Local Wildfire isn’t far behind them.
 Plus, my marketing company and its YouTube Channel saw major gains.
 And the size and scope of This Site exploded.

 Now, things get really interesting.

-This year was our most prolific year to date.
+This year was my most prolific year to date.

 Next year will put it to shame.

 I now have the systems (and people) in place to take this to the next level.

 2020 Daily Content Challenge II

 In 2020, I get to crank up the quality.